 Annually, mark your calendars for the fall, one-night Harvest in the Square event, showcasing signature dishes from Union Square-area eateries, paired with local wines and craft brews.
 Each year, the square additionally transforms into the festive Union Square Holiday Market during the winter holiday season, with more than 100 kiosks selling items from local craftsmen and artists.

-The park is currently hosting a one-year public art display of American sculptor Dale Chihuly's Rose Crystal Tower; stop by through October 2018 to view the 31-foot-tall sculpture, fashioned out of Polyvitro crystals and steel.
+The park hosted a one-year public art display of American sculptor Dale Chihuly's Rose Crystal Tower; through October 2018, visitors viewed the 31-foot-tall sculpture, fashioned out of Polyvitro crystals and steel.

 Of course, Union Square Park's Greenmarket is a fantastic venue for stocking up on picnic-ready fare.
-Also within the park, the seasonal café set within the old pavilion was recently shuttered, but will be replaced by Bocce Union Square in 2018, an Italian-American bocce club slated to serve up games of bocce alongside food and drinks (the menu has yet to be posted).
+Also within the park, the seasonal café set within the old pavilion shuttered.
+It was replaced by Bocce Union Square in 2018, an Italian-American bocce club that serves up games of bocce alongside food and drinks.

 Or, grab a bite to go from nearby supermarkets Whole Foods (4 Union Square E.) or Trader Joe’s (142 E. 14th St.).
 Plenty of other spots welcome quick counter-service grub, too: Try Maoz for tasty falafel (38 Union Square E.) or Wok to Walk for cooked-to-order stir-fries (42 Union Square E.).